Graded Lie Algebras, Compactified Jacobians and Arithmetic Statistics: Introduction

 \subsection{Acknowledgements}

 This paper is a revised version of the author's PhD thesis, written under the supervision of Jack Thorne.
 I would like to thank him for many useful suggestions, stimulating conversations and for carefully reading an early draft of this manuscript.
-Additionally, it is a pleasure to thank Alex Bartel, Jean-Louis Colliot-Th\'el\`ene, Tom Fisher, Jesse Leo Kass and Beth Romano for interesting discussions related to the contents of this thesis.
+I would also like to thank the anonymous referee for their careful reading of the paper.
+Finally, it is a pleasure to thank Alex Bartel, Jean-Louis Colliot-Th\'el\`ene, Tom Fisher, Jesse Leo Kass and Beth Romano for interesting discussions related to the contents of this paper.